UK to announce new international travel rules - RFI

 Britain will on Monday set out plans to restart international travel, using a "traffic-light" system as the country cautiously emerges from lockdown.

-Travel destinations will be ranked green, amber or red according to virus risk, Downing Street said in a statement late Saturday, with the government to provide more details on Monday.
+Travel destinations will be ranked green, amber or red according to virus risk, Downing Street said late Saturday, with the government to provide more details on Monday.

-International travel is currently banned except for a handful of permitted reasons.
-This has created massive pent-up demand for summer holidays abroad.

 "We are doing everything we can to enable the reopening of our country... as safely as possible," Prime Minister Boris Johnson said.